-It is estimated that a billion euros in banknotes of 500 euros pulls 2,24 tons.
+It is estimated that a billion euros in 500 euro banknotes weighs 2,24 tons.
 And the weight of the same amount in banknotes of 50 euros exceeds 18 tons.
-Naturally, this difference makes cash collection and storage difficult.
-So over time, the problem has acquired a scale, measured not in wallets, but in tons of bank vaults.
-Recently, the media reported that cash storages in Germany were overflowed, there was no longer enough storage space for cash.
+Naturally, such a difference makes it difficult to collect and store cash.
+So over time, the problem has acquired a scale that is no longer measured in wallets, but in tons of bank vaults.
+Recently, the media reported that the cash vaults in Germany were overflowing, there are no longer enough places to store cash.

 According to the Bundesbank, by the beginning of 2020, the total cash reserves in the credit institutions of Germany reached a record 43,4 billion euros - tripled over the past five years.
 And this is not the whole available resource of Germany.
 Many Germans began to keep money at home.
 Now manufacturers of safes work in all blades.
 For example, the largest of them, Burg-Waechter, increased its sales by a quarter, and demand continues to grow.

 Experts see two reasons here.
 First of all, the fact that Germany is the largest economy in the European Union, the people in it are prosperous and have free means.
 The second reason lies in the thrift of the Germans.
 The pace of their savings is about 10 percent of income - twice as high as the Eurozone average.
 Now they are made in the form of cash.

 Have this stories There is another aspect.
 I remember that on the eve of the 2008-2009 crisis, the famous Russian billionaire Mikhail Prokhorov sold his assets and went into the cache, as economists call cash on their slang.